eser/ajan/eventsfx/README.md

 ## Overview

-The **eventsfx** package provides an event handling and pub/sub system for Go applications.
+**eventsfx** package provides an event handling and pub/sub system for Go applications.
 It supports synchronous and asynchronous event handling with configurable timeouts and buffer sizes.